 We’ll start with this just to get it out of the way: popular thanks to Bram Stoker’s Dracula novel and 1992 Hollywood movie, the castle itself is truly a sight to see.
 Set on a mountain ridge in dramatic landscapes, the badass medieval looks and menacing turrets will make an impression on you.
 Built 700 years ago as a strategic fortress to defend the valley against the Ottoman Empire expansion from Wallachia, the castle has a fascinating history of its own

 It’s also Romania’s #1 tourist attraction and given the Dracula tag, the most touristy.
 Located in Bran, the castle can be easily visited on day trips from Brasov, Bucharest and Sibiu.
-We suggest hiring a local guide to help you navigate Romania and all the 'Dracula' tourist traps so check our Bran Castle tours page to see trips we recommend with guides that will give you the real deal.
+If you want to avoid all the 'Dracula' tourist traps and (false) stories around this sight, consider one of our tours with handpicked guides that will give you an authentic experience.

 2. Fortified settlements part of UNESCO heritage

 With so much migration and colonisation going on in the Middle Ages, many medieval settlements and larger towns in Transylvania were built with defence in mind, fortified or having a citadel nearby to take refuge in.
 Now, these well-preserved buildings are living testament of the fascinating and plot-twisting history Transylvania has witnessed - there are over than 150 fortified constructions in the area!

 But besides being incredibly old, these medieval-styled villages preserve our local rural culture and ancestors’ way of life as if in a time bubble.
 You will literally make a trip 100 years back in time if you go see them or choose to spend 1 night here.
-Brasov or Sibiu are good base camps to explore the area and this is where most of our historic tours start from.
+Brasov, Sibiu or Cluj-Napoca are good bases to explore Transylvania and these historic sights.

 3. The most authentic Romanian castle - Corvin (Hunyadi) Castle

 Time for another castle - one of our favourites!
 A strong contender to Bran, Corvin Castle also known as Hunyade Castle is a splendid gothic-meets-renaissance historic sight that has preserved its authentic medieval feeling.